clj-pdf/clj-pdf/README.md

  :on-section-end (fn [^PdfWriter writer ^Document doc ^float position] ...)

- ;;a watermark can be specified as an image or a function that ;;takes the graphics2d context and render an image on it ;;the watermark will be automatically applied to each page in the document ;;optionally the watermark can be rotated, scaled, and translated :watermark
+ ;;a watermark can be specified as an image or a function that ;;takes the Graphics2D context and render an image on it ;;the watermark will be automatically applied to each page in the document ;;optionally the watermark can be rotated, scaled, and translated :watermark
  {:image "watermark.jpg"
-  ;; :image and :render keys are exclusive, :render is preferred :render (fn [g2d] (.drawString g2d "draft copy" 0 0)) :translate [100 200]
+  ;; :image and :render keys are exclusive, :render is preferred :render (fn [g2d] (.drawString g2d "DRAFT COPY" 0 0)) :translate [100 200]
   :rotate 45
   :scale 8}

- :header "page header text appears on each page" :letterhead ["a simple letter head"] ;sequence of any elements. if set, the first page shows letterhead instead of header
+ :header "Page header text appears on each page" :letterhead ["A simple Letter head"] ;Sequence of any elements.
+If set, the first page shows letterhead instead of header

- ;;setting :footer to false will pevent page numbers from being displayed ;; the :footer also accepts a map containing a table for complex footer layouts as seen in the next section :footer {:text "page footer text appears on each page (includes page number)"
+ ;;setting :footer to false will pevent page numbers from being displayed ;; the :footer also accepts a map containing a table for complex footer layouts as seen in the next section :footer {:text "Page footer text appears on each page (includes page number)"
           :align :left ;optional footer alignment of :left|:right|:center defaults to :right :footer-separator "text which will be displayed between current page number and total pages, defaults to /" :start-page 2 ;optional parameter to indicate on what page the footer starts, has no effect when :pages is set to false